nextflow-io/nextflow/docs/config.rst

 envWhitelist        Comma separated list of environment variable names to be included in the container environment. temp                Mounts a path of your choice as the ``/tmp`` directory in the container.
 Use the special value ``auto`` to create a temporary directory each time a container is created. runOptions          This attribute can be used to provide any extra command line options supported by the ``ch-run`` command. cacheDir            The directory where remote Charliecloud images are stored.
-When using a computing cluster it must be a shared folder accessible to all computing nodes. pullTimeout         The amount of time the Charliecloud pull can last, exceeding which the process is terminated (default: ``20 min``).
+When using a computing cluster it must be a shared folder accessible to all compute nodes. pullTimeout         The amount of time the Charliecloud pull can last, exceeding which the process is terminated (default: ``20 min``).
 ================== ================